finbourne/lusid-sdk-csharp/sdk/docs/OrderManagementApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<OrderManagementApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<OrderManagementApi>();
             var resourceId = new List<ResourceId>(); // List<ResourceId> | The List of Placement IDs for which you wish to allocate executions. var allocationAlgorithm = "allocationAlgorithm_example";  // string? | A string representation of the allocation algorithm you would like to use to allocate shares from executions e.g. \"PR-FIFO\".
 This defaults to \"PR-FIFO\". (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // AllocationServiceRunResponse result = apiInstance.RunAllocationService(resourceId, allocationAlgorithm, opts: opts);

                 // [EXPERIMENTAL] RunAllocationService: Runs the Allocation Service AllocationServiceRunResponse result = apiInstance.RunAllocationService(resourceId, allocationAlgorithm);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));